gedw99/conduit-mono/README.md

 ## Setup

-Create a base_dev.env, based on base.dev.

-Ensure your ssh keys are loaded in the .ssh config.
+1. Ensure your ssh keys are loaded in the .ssh config and the public get in github.

 ```sh
 # 1. Make a new key.